GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Health_DrugDeaths.md

 ### Data Limitations:

-FSub-national data representing fewer than ten persons (0-9) are suppressed for year 1989 and later years.
-Rates may be considered "unreliable" when the death count is less than 20.
+County-level and other subnational data representing fewer than ten persons (0-9) are suppressed for year 1989 and later years, including our years of interest 2009-2018.
+Furthermore, rates may be considered "unreliable" when the death count is less than 20.
 For more information, see [CDC](https://wonder.cdc.gov/wonder/help/ucd.html#).

 ### Comments/Notes: